Creating a Webhook Subscription

 All options are optional except User, which must be selected.
 This should in most cases be set to the user intended to receive the notification.
 As the permissions of that User decides the access to objects when the notification is sent.
 Failing notifications could be due to the User not having the right access.

-Additional behavior modifiers can be enabled here, such as preventing unsubscription, limiting triggers to main object changes, or excluding metadata from the payload.
+Additional behavior modifiers can be enabled here, such as preventing unsubscribing, limiting triggers to main object changes, or excluding metadata from the payload.

 When the Trigger uses an Alert Script, the General step also includes scheduling.
 This allows you to set the start time for when the Webhook begins running and the interval between each run.
 The description icon (i) can be hovered over to reveal additional information about their function.